Sharing is Caring...Until You Don’t Authorize the Sharing

 Once I realized that the takedown notice would most likely use up more energy than I could spare without producing the desired result, I decided to move forward in peace and love.
 Of course, a bit of me wanted to be petty and comment on this person’s video...something to the tune of, “Great video description.
 Too bad you stole it from me.”
 Then I had to view it from a different perspective.
 I’ve noticed the focus of this person’s videos has switched and taken on a more bitter and burnt out vibe than anything.
 If you watch my Mental Breakdown video on Youtube, you’ll know that I totally comprehend burn out.
 Maybe this person was tired of trying to come up with ideas and saw that my video was one with pretty good watch counts.
 Who knows?
 I don’t know what they are going through right now, but it is definitely something.
 Or, maybe this person just wanted to steal…

 Either way, I chose to focus my energy on creating more content for my own channel and praying that this person get some respite from whatever it is they are going through right now.
-I truly believe in karma and I also believe that negative energy will be returned to that person, just not from me.
 My initial response to this situation was an overwhelmingly emotional one.
 It took me a while and lots of meditating to come back to a centered place.
 Emotion and business don’t usually make good friends.
 Have a wonderful day and hopefully you’ll find something that inspires you.